Slogstin/HD_Cleaver/README.md

     * Fire to swing it
     * Altfire to lunge and swing
     * hold Firemode and press Fire to throw it
-    * Decently effective at gibbing dead monsters
+    * Decently effective at gibbing dead monsters, for it's weight
     * Loadout code: CLV
     * Class: HDCleaver